webfactory/piwik-bundle/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/webfactory/piwik-bundle/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/webfactory/piwik-bundle/?branch=master)
 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/b6cd0ffd-e116-43c0-ba58-fbb70371bd6b/mini.png)](https://insight.sensiolabs.com/projects/b6cd0ffd-e116-43c0-ba58-fbb70371bd6b)

-Symfony2 Bundle providing a Twig function for conditional Piwik tracking code depending on the runtime environment.
+A Symfony2 Bundle that helps you to use the Piwik Open Analytics Platform with your project.

+It contains a Twig function that can insert the tracking code into your website.
+Plus, you can turn it off with a simple configuration switch so you don't track your dev environment.

 Installation